top of page

 Students designed characters, narratives, and place-based quests while drawing from folklore, myths they felt connected to, and ecological knowledge.

-They began planning the Community Day of Action and participated in restoration efforts at the same place in which they imagined a magical story.
+They began planning the Community Day of Action and participated in restoration efforts at the MLK Jr. Regional Shoreline, where they imagined magical stories based on their experiences there.

 Key Learnings